podupu/petcircle/petcircle-test-plan.md

 1. API Testing:
    - Postman: For manual and automated API testing
-   - REST Assured: For API testing in Java projects
+   - Axios : For API testing in Javascript projects

 2. Contract Testing:
    - Pact: For consumer-driven contract testing